Pearl Hart: Early life

 Hart left her husband and reconciled several times.
 During their time together they had two children, a boy and a girl, whom Hart sent to her mother who was then living in Ohio.
 In 1893, the couple attended the Chicago World's Fair, where he worked for a time as a midway barker.
 Pearl in turn developed a fascination with the cowboy lifestyle while watching Buffalo Bill's Wild West Show.
 At the end of the Fair, Hart left her husband again on a train bound for Trinidad, Colorado, possibly in the company of a piano player named Dan Bandman.

 During this time Hart worked as a cook and singer, possibly supplementing her income as a demimondaine (prostitute).
 There are also reports she developed a fondness for cigars, liquor, and morphine during this time.

 A variation of this story has Bandman instead of her husband leaving Hart for war.

+The true story

+As documented in John Boessenecker's book Wildcat, and corroborated by family and the Lindsay historical society, Hart's early life as described in this entry is completely false and details of her later life are also incorrect.
+Her real name was Lillie Naomi Davy.
+Hart's father, Albert Davy, was a wandering laborer best known for his heavy drinking and frequent brawling.
+Albert met Hart's mother, Lindsay native Anna Duval, in 1846.
+Both were illiterate.
+Hart was the couple's third child, born in 1871.
+Her childhood was one of poverty, exacerbated by her father's alcoholism and abuse and, in 1877, his rape of a young woman named Alice Timms.
+Davy was given a flogging and a one-year jail sentence.

+Hart had very little schooling and amidst the chaos of her family life drifted into her earliest acts of crime in 1881 in the Village of Orilia, 50 miles from Lindsay, just after the birth of Davys' eighth child.
+Hart, then 11, and her brother Willie, 13, were caught stealing a cow and then re-selling it.
+Lillie was released, but Willie was sentenced to three years in the Boys Reformatory of Upper Canada.

+In 1884, after the family was abandoned by Albert Davy, Hart was witness to the horrific gang rape of her mother by four local men.

+The family eventually ended up in Rochester NY where they were constant strains on the local systems.
+Hart had involvements with several abusive men over the years and worked her way west as a young woman largely through prostitution.
+Her sister Katy was her frequent collaborator over the years, as children in Rochester where they regularly committed crimes, as prostitutes, and later worked together in Katy's stage career.

+Hart was never in the Wild West show.
+She finished her days in Los Angeles living with her daughter and granddaughter and died in 1935.